mojodna/osm2orc/README.md

 ## Schema

-The following schema should also work with Presto, Spark, and Hive (the location protocol may need to be changed to `s3a:` and `hadoop-aws-2.7.3.jar` and `aws-java-sdk-1.7.4.jar` (*not* the latest) must be available in your `CLASSPATH`).

 **IF YOU'RE NOT RUNNING IN THE AWS `us-east-1` REGION, PLEASE COPY `s3://osm.mojodna.net/planet-2016-11-30/planet-2016-11-30.orc` INTO YOUR OWN BUCKET / HDFS**

 ```sql